Nobel Peace Prize awarded to jailed Iranian human rights activist Narges Mohammadi

 The 2023 Nobel Peace Prize was on Friday awarded to jailed Iranian human rights activist Narges Mohammadi for her fight against the oppression of women in the country as well as for promoting human rights and freedom for all.

+Mohammadi became involved with the Defenders of Human Rights Center in Tehran in 2003.
+The human rights organisation was founded by Nobel Peace Prize laureate Shirin Ebadi.

+The jury said that Mohammadi’s “brave struggle has come with tremendous personal costs”.

-The jury said that the Iranian government has arrested Mohammadi 13 times, convicted her five times and sentenced her to a total of 31 years in prison and 154 lashes.
+The Iranian government has arrested Mohammadi 13 times, convicted her five times and sentenced her to a total of 31 years in prison with 154 lashes, the jury said.

 The jury said that it wants to also recognise “the hundreds of thousands of people who have demonstrated against the [Iranian] theocratic regime’s policies of discrimination and oppression targeting women”.